 Lucy the Elephant in Margate

-Whether you have kids or you’re a kid at heart you must visit Lucy the Elephant on the beach in Margate NJ, just a few miles from Atlantic City.
+Whether you have kids or you’re a kid at heart, you must visit Lucy the Elephant on the beach in Margate, NJ, just a few miles from Atlantic City.
 The 65-foot pachyderm stands in the feeding position just off the beach and can be seen from 8 miles out at sea.

-Built in 1881, Lucy was brought to life by James Vincent De Paul Lafferty, Jr., in an effort to attract tourists and potential landowners to the town.
+Built-in 1881, Lucy was brought to life by James Vincent De Paul Lafferty, Jr., in an effort to attract tourists and potential landowners to the town.

 Through the years, she has been saved from destruction multiple times and has been physically moved twice.
-In 2022, she is undergoing a $2 million renovation.
+In 2022, she was undergoing a $2 million renovation.
 She is expected to reopen to the public on Memorial Day weekend in 2022.

-The little ones will delight at her brightly painted toenails and adults will love the clean, guarded Margate beaches.
+The little ones will delight at her brightly painted toenails, and adults will love the clean, guarded Margate beaches.
 (Tags are required).
-Additionally, there is a refreshment stand, picnic tables, and bathrooms on Lucy’s property making for an effortless beach day for the entire family.
+Additionally, there is a refreshment stand, picnic tables, and bathrooms on Lucy’s property, making for an effortless beach day for the entire family.

 Victorian Cape May

 While you may think of the Jersey Shore as a summer vacation spot, the historic seashore town of Cape May has become a year-round destination.
-This National Historic Landmark located at the southernmost tip of the state offers pristine beaches and an amazing collection of Victorian architecture.
+This National Historic Landmark, located at the southernmost tip of the state, offers pristine beaches and an amazing collection of Victorian architecture.

 One of the most enjoyable ways to experience this town’s beautiful Victorian architecture is by horse-drawn carriage.
-As you traverse the city’s gaslit side streets you’ll be transported back in time amid the clip-clop of horse hooves.
+As you traverse the city’s gaslit side streets, you’ll be transported back in time amid the clip-clop of horse hooves.

-While visiting the park you will want to climb the 199 steps to the top of the Cape May Lighthouse.
+While visiting the park, you will want to climb the 199 steps to the top of the Cape May Lighthouse.
 On a clear day, the views are spectacular.

-Take in a sunset over cocktails and a plate of fresh oysters aboard the Schooner American docked at the Lobster House on Fisherman’s wharf.
+Take a sunset over cocktails, and a plate of fresh oysters aboard the Schooner American docked at the Lobster House on Fisherman’s wharf.
 The wharf is a working commercial fishing dock with some of the haul making its way to your table.
 The Lobster House is a family-friendly restaurant that consistently serves tasty meals.